mgreiler/se-unlocked/Transcripts/EP_64_Nicolas_Dular.md

 being, there's this phrase of being a rubber duck.

 I love this.
 I just ask questions because I'm so naive often to things.
-And so I ask right.
-Questions, questions, apparently.
-So this was the favorite part of my job, talking with the engineers through technical issues, seeing them grow and that this was absolutely the favorite part of Metro.
+And so I ask right questions, questions, apparently.
+So this was the favorite part of my job, talking with the engineers through technical issues, seeing them grow and that this was absolutely the favorite part of my job.

 [00:26:47] **Michaela:** Yeah.
 Yeah.